SPLED461:

 Creating Goals and Objectives

-Well-written objectives must contain four pieces of information:
+Well-written objectives must contain the following four pieces of information:

 Please note the components of the goal below based on the information above.

-• Example: Given a calculator and two amounts (condition), Clifford (learner) will add the two amounts (behavior) with 90% accuracy in five consecutive trials (criteria).
+• Example: Given a calculator and two amounts (condition), Alexandra (learner) will add the two amounts (behavior) with 90% accuracy in five consecutive trials (criteria).

 Now try a few on your own.
 Look at the examples below and identify the four components.
 Please select the arrows to reveal feedback.